freeCodeCamp/how-to-contribute-to-open-source/README.md

 ## Using Version Control

+> Tutorials and resources of varying levels on using version control, typically Git and GitHub.

 - [Video tutorial for Git and Github by Harvard University](https://www.youtube.com/watch?v=NcoBAfJ6l2Q) - Tutorial by Harvard University, part of their CS50 Web Development course on understanding Git and GitHub and working with Git commands.
 - [Think Like (a) Git](https://think-like-a-git.net/) - Git introduction for "advanced beginners", but are still struggling, in order to give you a simple strategy to safely experiment with git.
 - [Quickstart - Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git) - Learn how to set up Git locally and set up authentication, along with next steps on your learning journey.